Jet-shaped filamentary ejecta in common envelope evolution: Summary

 This paper continues the 3D exploration of the role of jets that NSs launch inside the envelope of RSG stars during a CEE.
 The jets that the NS launches during the CEE are energetic enough to eject large amounts of mass and power a transient event that might mimic a peculiar supernova, particularly if the NS accretes from the core of the RSG star.
 Hence, it is termed a CEJSN.
 If the NS (or black hole) does not enter the core, the less energetic transient is a CEJSN impostor.

 In this study, we introduced a pre-CE envelope rotation.
-We found that the rotating envelope performs non-radial oscillations (Figure \ref{fig:ShellsRadii} - \ref{fig:Dens_Vel_vectrQ}) and that it develops convection (Figure \ref{fig:Dens_Vel_vectrFull}).
+We found that the rotating envelope performs non-radial oscillations (Figure \ref{fig:LowHighRes} - \ref{fig:Dens_Vel_vectrQ}) and that it develops convection (Figure \ref{fig:Dens_Vel_vectrFull}).
 RSG stars oscillate and have extended and strong envelope convection.
 We, therefore, strengthen our claim from \cite{Hilleletal2023} that there is no need to relax stellar models of cool giants when transporting 1D models to a 3D numerical grid.
 The model oscillates and has convection, as it should.

 We do not have the computer resources to perform the simulations with jets in the high-resolution grid.
-The comparison of the regular and high-resolution simulations without jets (Figure \ref{fig:LowHighRes} - \ref{fig:Dens_Vel_vectrFull}) teaches us that the regular resolution is adequate to perform the simulations with jets, at least for our goals.
+The comparison of the regular and high-resolution simulations without jets (Figure \ref{fig:LowHighRes}, and \ref{fig:RotationDensity1} - \ref{fig:Dens_Vel_vectrFull}) teaches us that the regular resolution is adequate to perform the simulations with jets, at least for our goals.

-Figures \ref{fig:DensityMaps} and \ref{fig:RT_instability} present the results of the simulations with the jets that the in-spiraling NS launches.
+Figures \ref{fig:DensityMaps} and \ref{fig:RT_instability} present the results of the simulations that include the jets that the NS launches inside the RSG envelope.
 Figure \ref{fig:DensityMaps} compares the density of the bounds and ejected gas in the non-rotating simulation with two rotating envelope simulations.
 The jets' power is the same in the three simulations.
 The most obvious difference is that the faster the rotation is, the more pronounced the spiral structure in planes parallel to the orbital plane is.
 The general conclusion, however, is that there are no significant differences between the simulations with different envelope rotations for the jets' power we employed.
-We, therefore, do not present more properties of the ejected gas that we presented for the non-rotating case in \cite{Hilleletal2023}.
+We, therefore, do not present more properties of the ejected gas, which can be found in our study of the non-rotating case in \cite{Hilleletal2023}.